"Big Steve” Long allegedly

 served on the Confederate side of the

-Civil War before becoming
+before becoming a professional

 1866, where he joined joined with half-brothers Ace and Con Moyer, in

 saloon in Laramie City, Wyoming.
 The Moyer brothers founded the town,

 respectively.
 Steve Long was made the deputy marshal in 1867.